TosbackCgusBridge-Bot/CGUs-versions/Godaddy/unknown.md

 2\.
 Your Obligations.

 _Listing Domain Names._ You may use the Services to list domain names to which You: (i) have ownership rights for sale. and (ii) are able to transfer in accordance with Your obligations under this Agreement.
 By using the Services for such purposes, You represent and warrant that: (i) You have all rights, titles and interests in the domain name necessary to complete the transaction. (ii) the domain name does not infringe on the intellectual property rights of anyone else. and (iii) You have the right to transfer the domain name in accordance with Your obligations under this Agreement.
 You further agree the domain name is not currently or will not in the foreseeable future be associated with a Uniform Dispute Resolution Policy Dispute or other such litigation.
 In the event You are unable to comply or fail to comply with Your obligations under this Agreement, Go Daddy expressly reserves the right to delist any or all of Your domain names immediately upon Go Daddy becoming aware of Your failure to comply.
 You may list Your domain name for any duration offered on the web site.
 You agree to pay the listing fee associated with the duration period You choose at the time of the listing.
 You may choose to supplement the listing with various additional services provided, if any.
 By using the additional services, You agree to pay any additional charges Go Daddy may associate with the additional services.
 Go Daddy reserves the right to modify its pricing structure at any time.
 If You find a Buyer using the Services, the transaction must be completed within the Services.
 For each transaction completed within the Services, You agree to pay Go Daddy a transaction fee according to the fee schedule published on the site .
 Such transaction fee will be payable directly to Go Daddy.
 You agree You will not sell the domain name to any Buyer found through the Services without using the Services to complete the transaction.
 Should Go Daddy find You are circumventing the Services, Go Daddy reserves the right to terminate Your account and cancel all of Your listings.
+In the event that you update your sale price, you acknowledge and agree that it may take up to 24 hours to update the price shown to buyers.
+In the event your domain name sells prior to the price being updated on the website, you agree that the price listed will be enforced.

 _Purchasing Domain Names._ As a Buyer, You are obligated to complete the transaction if You purchase the domain name.
 You acknowledge that some listed domain names may be subject to an additional registration fee.
 For those domain names, the registration fee will be added to the price to form the purchase price.
 You agree that by completing the transaction, You are responsible for payment of the registration fee.
 By initiating and sending payments through the Service, You appoint Go Daddy as Your agent to obtain the funds on Your behalf and transfer them to the recipient You designate.
 Go Daddy will obtain the funds first by the Payment Method You have designated.
 If there are insufficient funds or invalid credit card information, Go Daddy may obtain the remaining funds by charging any Payment Method You have on file.
 Once You send payment, Go Daddy will hold those funds as Your agent for a prescribed period of time based on the type of transaction, at which time Go Daddy will release the funds to the Seller.
 At no time will You be able to withdraw those funds or send the funds to another recipient unless the initial transaction is canceled.
 Should the Seller refuse payment, the funds, minus the administration fee as outlined in the pricing structure, will be returned to You.
 You agree that Go Daddy is not responsible for payments refused by Seller.